algorandfoundation/specs/dev/TEAL_opcodes.md

 - Opcode: 0x38 {uint8 transaction field index}
 - Pops: *... stack*, uint64
 - Pushes: any
-- push field F of the Ath transaction in the current group
+- push field F of the Xth transaction in the current group
 - LogicSigVersion >= 3

 for notes on transaction fields available, see `txn`.
 If top of stack is _i_, `gtxns field` is equivalent to `gtxn _i_ field`. gtxns exists so that _i_ can be calculated, often based on the index of the current transaction.